danishprakash/danishpraka.sh/software/index.md

 title: Software
 ---

-Here's some of the stuff I've written:
+I like to write tools, mostly command line utilities and plugins, here's some of the stuff that I've written:

 - [zf](https://github.com/danishprakash/zf): barely there fetch utility
 - [nvim-blameline](https://github.com/danishprakash/nvim-blameline): GitLens's current line blame for nvim.